- Speech Language Pathology Home

 Health and Human Service

 The University of Toledo (UT) Speech, Language and Hearing Clinic will be offering two intensive stuttering clinics.
 The clinic is directed by Rodney M. Gabel, Ph.D.
 Dr. Gabel is a certified and licensed speech-language pathologist and a Board-Recognized Specialist in Fluency and Fluency Disorders.
-Dr. Stephanie Hughes, Assistant Director, and Brooke Steele, both speech language pathologists, also are clinicians in this program.
+Dr. Stephanie Hughes, Assistant Director, Brooke Steele, and Cindy Marshall, all speech language pathologists, are supervisors in this program.
 In addition, the staff of the clinic includes graduate students in speech-language pathology who are studying to become speech-language pathologists.

-This 5 day clinic will be offered between June 23rd and June 27th during the summer of 2014.
+This 5 day clinic will be offered July 6-10 during the summer of 2015.
 This is one of very few intensive programs for children in this age group in the country.
 The cost of the clinic is $600 for the entire clinic, including the cost of therapy and housing for those traveling a great distance to attend the clinic.
 This low price is possible due to the generosity of the UT Speech, Language and Hearing Clinic and the Psi Iota Xi National sorority (other scholarships may be available).

 includes 60 hours of direct treatment (both groups and individual sessions).
 The purpose